Alex-Merrill/commit-analysis/README.md

 You can use pip to install these packages.

 ## Usage
-1. Clone repo
+1. clone repo: `git clone git@github.com:Alex-Merrill/commit-analysis.git`
+2. `cd commit-analysis`
-2. cd into directory and run 'python3 logParser.py {path/to/repo/to/analyze}'
+2. run `python3 logParser.py path/to/repo/to/analyze`

 Note: You can use either the relative or absolute path to the repo you would like to analyze in the command line argument